motheblackcat/lk/README.md

 You can test the current build in the releases.

-Latest additions v1.0.0:
+Latest additions v1.0.1:

-- Switched to new 2D Lights
-- Dynamic selection of Sweapons + UI
-- Sweapons have life span (no more infinitely flying daggers)
+- Character state is kept between scenes (life, sWeapon)

 Upcoming Features / Improvements: